Kabir Suman

-Kabir Suman (/bn/; born as Suman Chattopadhyay; 16 March 1949) is an Indian singer-songwriter, music director and composer, writer, actor, politician, and former journalist.
+Kabir Suman (Note: /bn/.) (/bn/; born Suman Chattopadhyay; (Note: /bn/.)
+16 March 1949) is an Indian singer-songwriter, music director, composer, writer, actor, politician, and former journalist.
 He shot to fame in the 1990s with Bengali albums such as Tomake Chai (I Want You) and Boshe Anko (Sit-and-Draw).
 Suman has won a National Film Award for Best Music Direction for his work in Jaatishwar (2014).

 From May 2009 to 2014, he was a Member of Parliament of India in the 15th Lok Sabha, having been elected from the Jadavpur constituency in West Bengal, on a Trinamool Congress ticket.